scwcsu/snsde-archi-model/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the Creative Commons Attribution 4.0 International Public License.
+See `LICENSE.md` for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>